A Quantum Gate Architecture via Teleportation and Entanglement: A Photonic Architecture for QGATE

 Logical single-qubit gates and measurement of individual physical qubits are two of the cornerstones of our QGATE method.
 While photonic qubits may be encoded in any of the suitable degrees of freedom of their constituent photons, in this architecture we assume each physical photonic qubit is encoded in the dual-rail basis, i.e., the logical state of the photonic qubit maps directly to the presence of a single photon in one of a pair of spatial modes defining the given qubit.
 Encoding individual photonic qubits in this manner enables both arbitrary single-qubit unitaries via simple photonic integrated circuits (PICs) \cite{bogaerts2020programmable,wang2020integrated}, and the measurement of physical qubits in the computational basis using superconducting nanowire single-photon detectors (SNSPDs) \cite{PsiQuantum25,eisaman2011invited,romero2024photonic}.
 Consequently, in this architecture single-qubit logical Clifford operations can be applied transversally to the fault-tolerant logical and QGATE ancilla qubits via the setting of phase shifter values within PICs before detection of the physical qubits.

 However, general non-Clifford operations prior to measurement in the computational basis, such as the arbitrary $X$-rotations of Sec.~\ref{sec:qgate}, cannot be implemented via transversal operations with QECCs that exactly correct arbitrary physical errors~\cite{eastin2009restrictions}.
 Qubit rotations can be decomposed into a combination of Clifford and $T$ gates.
 However, achieving the required accuracy for an arbitrary rotation incurs significant overhead~\cite{bocharov2015efficient,ross2016optimal,campbell2017unifying}.
-Instead arbitrary $X$-rotations can be achieved via gate teleportation using entanglement with arbitrarily rotated magic states
+Instead arbitrary $X$-rotations can be achieved either via gate teleportation between a QGATE ancilla and magic state

-which we note is equivalent to the states used in Ref.~\cite{campbell2018magic} up to single-qubit Clifford gates.
+which we note is equivalent to the states used in Ref.~\cite{campbell2018magic} up to single-qubit Clifford gates, or via direct entanglement between a magic state ancilla and the logical register.

-Performing the equivalent rotation of the QGATE ancilla (entangled with a subset of logical qubits) first requires the QGATE and magic state ancillas to be entangled via a $CX$ gate with the former acting as the control.
+Performing the equivalent rotation of the QGATE ancilla (entangled with a subset of logical qubits) via gate teleportation first requires the QGATE and magic state ancillas to be entangled via a $CX$ gate with the former acting as the control.
 Measuring the state of the QGATE ancilla in the $X$ basis then yields the equivalent rotated state, with the magic ancilla now acting as the rotated QGATE ancilla (see Appendix~\ref{app:rotations}).
+Alternatively, the magic state ancilla may be directly entangled with the logical register via the $CP_m$ operation that previously entangled the QGATE ancilla with the logical register.
+Applying a Hadamard gate to the magic state before measurement then applied the desired unitary operation to the state of the logical register.
+The latter approach has the benefit of a reduced ancilla count and avoids by-product operators in the state evolution, but introduces by-product operators when performing entanglement transfer.
 Preparation of the magic state can be achieved via magic state distillation~\cite{bravyi2005universal} with reduced errors via non-Pauli parity checks~\cite{campbell2018magic} or state injection~\cite{akahoshi2024partially,brown2020universal}.